csecht/Search-Engines-Scraper/README.md

 ## Features
  - Uses search engines that are focused on user privacy.
- - Creates output text file of non-redundant results (URL, page title).
+ - Non-redundant results (URL, page title, page detail) are printed to the Terminal/console with easy-to-read colors and to an automatically named text file.
- - Uses random user agent when possible.
+ - A random user agent is assigned from an appropriate set of options for each engine.

 ## Requirements
 _Python 3_ with